nf-core/eager/docs/usage.md

 ### BAM Conversion Options

-#### `--run_convertbam`
+#### `--run_convertinputbam`

-Allows you to convert BAM input back to FASTQ for downstream processing.
+Allows you to convert a input BAM file back to FASTQ for downstream processing.
 Note this is required if you need to perform AdapterRemoval and/or polyG clipping.

 If not turned on, BAMs will automatically be sent to post-mapping steps.